 Later on, when my parents’ friend asked me how my evening was, I said I had a very romantic time.
 He asked, “Romantic?
 With who?!”

 He laughed, “By yourself?
 Now, that’s something I’ve never heard before.”

 I can see why it sounded strange.
 Romance is something we do with other people, right?
 But at the end of the day, “romance” is just a word we use to describe experiences of love, mystery, and excitement.
 And the more I’ve walked the path of self-discovery, the more I’ve had those experiences alone.

 This might not sound terribly exciting to a person who craves romance from a partner.
 Wouldn’t these lonely moments be feeble and inadequate compared to “real love”?

-Strangely enough, my solitary romantic experiences have been more fulfilling and mind-blowing than the ones I’ve had with my partners.
+Strangely enough, my solitary romantic experiences have been just as fulfilling and mind-blowing as the ones I’ve had with my partners (if not better).

 Maybe it’s because I get to experience being the giver and the receiver of a romantic gesture.
 Maybe it’s because I’ve been through so much horror with myself that each loving moment feels like an accomplishment.
 Or maybe it’s just because I know myself better than anyone else does; so when I give myself what I think I deserve, it feels more real.